Looking for affordable housing in the City?

 ABC/Giant Edens Project.
 This project is redeveloping the site of the former ABC and Giant stores in Old Town North into a mixed-use development with approximately 51,272 square feet of retail and 232 residential units.
 The developer is providing nine dedicated affordable rental units (seven studios and two 1-bedroom units).
 The project in anticipated to be completed in 2018.

 2901 Eisenhower Avenue Project.
 This project, located on a 9-acre site at 2901 and 2775 Eisenhower Avenue, comprises two multifamily residential tower buildings with approximately 533 units, 9,000 square feet of retail, and 67 townhouses.
 The project is utilizing Section 7-700 of the City's Zoning Ordinance to secure additional density in exchange for 21 rental units affordable to households with incomes at or below 60% AMI.
 In addition to the affordable set-aside units, the developer will make a $2.2 million contribution to the City's Housing Trust Fund.
-The townhouse component of this project is currently under construction.
+Phase I of this project is currently under construction.

 Braddock Gateway Phase II Project.
 This project is redeveloping 1050 and 1100 N. Fayette Street into a mixed-use development with approximately 8,000 square feet of retail and 258 residential units.
 The developer is providing four dedicated affordable rental units (two 1-bedroom units and two 2-bedrooms units) in addition to a $920,000 contribution to the City's Housing Trust Fund.
 The project was approved by City Council in June 2017.